Ainsdev/Ainsdev/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)
 =====================================================================================================================================

-Front-End Developer (BlockChain coming soon...)
+Front-End Developer (Data science Engineer coming soon...)
 -----------------------------------------------

 I have always been interested in technology and development.
 In 2021 I learned Flutter to make an App.
 Since from there I always keep learning other technologies, I start 2022 learning FrontEnd development and BlockChain development.